The Barn Theatre,

 The Barn Theatre is very much a private enterprise managed and maintained by volunteers and receiving no Arts, Government, County, District or Parish Council grants for its day to day activities.

-All companies and other hirers virtually ‘take over’ The Barn for the duration of their hire and upon arrival at the theatre must, in most cases, supply an abbreviated front of house team (listed below) who will operate under the guidance of the Barn’s theatre management team of Trustee Directors and Friends of the Barn (FOB’s).
-The theatre reserves the right to alter this requirment at any time.
+All companies and other hirers virtually ‘take over’ the Barn for the duration of their hire and operating under the guidance of the Barn’s theatre management team of Trustee Directors are responsible for all aspects of their production.
+Upon arrival at the theatre they must, in most cases, supply all technicians and an abbreviated front of house team (listed below).
+The theatre reserves the right to alter this requirement at any time.

 Administration and Front of House Team